- >Contactless Payment Turf Wars: Transit Platforms

 Apple Pay Suica is a unique matching of a transit smartcard platform hosted on a major digital wallet platform, the most successful matchup in the world right now that deserves a case study.
 The standout feature of Apple Pay Suica is that the huge and growing list of Apple Pay credit cards from around the world simply work for recharging Apple Pay Suica on the go.
 Anyone from around the world with a global NFC iPhone X / 8 / Apple Watch 3 can simply add Suica and use it in Japan.

 This works in many different configurations which is the appeal for customers, the approach benefits both the transit operator and the credit card companies letting each focus on building their own platforms instead of wasting time and resources on turf wars.
-It’s an intriguing win-win model that can be adapted and applied to other transit markets that want to tie transit and retail together in new ways.
+It’s an intriguing win-win model that can be adapted and applied to other transit markets tying together transit, retail and mobile payments together into new synergies.

 One thing is clear: for smartphones more so than it was with plastic smartcards, transit is the golden uptake path for contactless payments but the combination is most successful when a transit platform matches up with a smartphone one.